 - Don't assume the first offer is fixed.
 Even if the interviewer tells you it is, it rarely is.

 - If the same figure is offered a couple days later, it probably is the last offer.
 In that case, you can ask for a salary review in six months.
 Or you can turn the job down, asking that they keep you in mind for future openings paying more money.
-If you do this, remember not to burn bridges.
-You never know what might happen.
+If you do this, remember to leave on good terms.

 - When you reach an agreement, request the agreement in writing.
 Review it carefully.